 As required, storm water quality measures will be utilized in order to reduce the amount of sediment, debris and pollutants that are allowed to enter Sand Creek.
-These features include but are not limited to Rain Gardens and temporary sediment basins.
+These features include but are not limited to Rain Gardens, temporary sediment basins, runoff reduction RPA's and two existing FSD's.
 Site Planning and design techniques for the large lot, rural areas should help limit impervious area, minimize directly impervious area, lengthen time of travel and increase infiltration in order to decrease the rate and volume of stormwater runoff.
 Urban areas that require detention will provide a Water Quality Capture Volume (WQCV) and Excess Urban Runoff Volume (EURV) in the lower portion of the facility storage volume that will release the more frequent storms at a slower rate to help minimize the effects of development of the property.
 The proposed SWQ facilities are to be private facilities with ownership and maintenance by the TimberRidge Metropolitan District 2.
 After completion of construction and upon the Board of County Commissioners acceptance, the Sand Creek channel and proposed structural improvements will be owned and maintained by the El Paso County along with all drainage facilities within the public Right of Way.
+The remaining portion of the channel (non-structural) will be maintained by the Retreat at TimberRidge Metro District 2.
 Access ramps are provided in multiple locations and constructed along with the channel improvements and are accessed from the proposed regional trail along the west side of the channel.